 Go on a culinary journey of discovery with the mobile home

 Motorhomes are perfect for culinary discovery tours

-And of course mobile homes are perfect for going on a culinary tour of discovery, as they offer plenty of space for souvenirs from these regions.
-Therefore, it is particularly advisable to go there during the harvest season, as you can take home fresh products such as the delicious fruit juices from Styria or the healthy pumpkinseed oil in large quantities.
-That Genussregal in Ehrenhausen is ideal as a stopover, if you want to fill up as a motor home traveler his supplies for home.
-There are many of the regional products directly from the grower, and a fitting explanation of the produce is available in the museum itself.
+Of course, motorhomes are perfect for culinary exploration.
+After all, they offer plenty of space for souvenirs from these regions.
+Therefore, it is especially recommended to travel there during harvest time, as you can take home fresh produce such as the delicious juices from Styria or the healthy pumpkin seed oil in larger quantities.
+Genussregal in Ehrenhausen It's a great place to stop, for example, if you're traveling in a motorhome and want to restock your supplies for home.
+Many regional products are available there directly from the producers, and the museum also offers detailed explanations of the products.

+Go on a culinary journey of discovery with the mobile home